grBer/larapics_live_veriosn/README.md

 <br/>

 <p align="center">
-  The following projct is a fully functional laravel project with CRUD  and authentication features letting users make their account, upload, delete, edit images.
+  The following project is a fully functional laravel project with CRUD  and authentication features letting users make their account, upload, delete, edit images.
   The front-end is built with blade.<br/> <br/>
   There is three user categories.<br/><br/>
   Admin: He/She can edit or deleting anyone's picture.<br/>